Tarang54/iSchool/README.md

 # iSchool
-This is just a practice project to brush up my skills and increase my speed and accuracy.
-The website isfor a school named School.
+This is just a practice project which I did to brush up on my front-end skills and increase my speed and accuracy.
+The website is for a school named iSchool.

 You may visit this project here